gubnota/smart_loader/README.md

 ### Facades

-For using name with full namespaces rather than write in every file, better to regsiter it with fasades mechanism:
+For using name with full namespaces rather than write in every file, better to regsiter it with facades mechanism:
 ```php
 g::instance()
 ->empty_facade() // empty all facades default name values